-Reflection and feedback should be an integral component to all workplace-based assessments (WPBAs).
+Reflection and feedback should be an integral component to all WPBAs.
 In order for trainees to maximise benefit, reflection and feedback should take place as soon as possible after an event.
 Every clinical encounter can provide a unique opportunity for reflection and feedback and this process should occur frequently.
 Feedback should be of high quality and should include an action plan for future development for the trainee.
 Both trainees and trainers should recognise and respect cultural differences when giving and receiving feedback.

-In general, workplace-based assessments are designed to be formative in nature; as such they are best suited to determining educational progress in different contexts.
-To this end, it is strongly recommended that workplace-based assessments be carried out regularly throughout training to assess and document a trainee's progress.
+In general, WPBAs are designed to be formative in nature; as such they are best suited to determine educational progress in different contexts.
+To this end, it is strongly recommended that they are carried out regularly throughout training to assess and document a trainee's progress.

 WPBAs will indicate to the trainee and their educational supervisor how they are progressing in relation to that stage of training.
-To support this, workplace-based assessments and multiple consultant reports will include global assessment anchor statements as follows.
+To support this, WBPAs and multiple consultant reports will include global assessment anchor statements as follows.

-Global assessment anchor statements:
+Global assessment anchor statements